A Teacup Maltese is exactly what the name implies – a really small Maltese dog breed… 4lb of Maltese puppy to be precise!

 Over the past ten decades, the Teacup Maltese has been known by many different names – not just Rover or Fido.

-Since the breed first came to be in Malta, they have been known by many names.
+Since the breed first came to be in Malta, it have been known by many names.
 This includes, but, is not limited to:

 - Ye Ancient Dogge of Malta